grimmer0125/electron-face-finder/README.md

 1. add source/targetImage info in the ack packet from server.
 It is to handle interrupt case.
 E.g. Change target/source when the process is not finished.
 2. stop button.
 3. study how to debug main process when this app is as a package app.
-4. Add connecting indicator to blow UI operation.
+4. Add connecting indicator to block UI operation and progress bar.
 5. Clean the sending queue when reseting
 6. Add Mac app signing.
-7. try to support the image path having "%"
+7. Support multiple faces in an image file.
-8. Support mutiple faces in an image file.
+8. ~~try to support the image path having "%"~~

 # Before run in in development environment or download a packaged app, you need Docker for Mac.